 First, with a quick look around the world, investors can find strong companies on both sides of the hemisphere.
 What’s more, these companies draw substantially on both local and foreign markets for business.
 Consider two eye-opening facts in recent data:

-- The top 10 U.S. companies by market capitalization generated an average of about 40% of their revenues outside the American continent.1
+- The top 10 U.S. companies by market capitalization generated an average of about 44% of their revenues outside the U.S.1

-- The top 10 companies by market capitalization throughout developed markets outside the United States and Canada generated nearly 37% of their revenues, on average, in the Americas.1
+- The top 10 companies by market capitalization throughout developed markets outside the United States and Canada generated approximately 30% of their revenues, on average, in the U.S.1

-Indeed, thriving companies aren’t bound by geography—not in where they are headquartered, nor in where they derive their income—and reflect an opportunity set for investors that is meaningfully distributed across major regions.
+Indeed, thriving companies aren’t bound by geography—not in where they are headquartered nor from where they derive their income—and reflect an opportunity set for investors that is meaningfully distributed across major regions.

 1Source: Factset.
-Year-end revenues for 2017 of the top 10 companies by market capitalization in the S&P 500® Index (excluding Berkshire Hathaway, a holding company) and MSCI EAFE Index®, respectively.
-The S&P 500® Index is a free-float market-capitalization weighted index of 500 of the largest U.S. companies.
+Most recent reported fiscal year-end revenues of the top 10 companies by market capitalization in the S&P 500® Index (excluding Berkshire Hathaway,a holding company) and MSCI EAFE® Index, respectively, as of 12/30/22.
+The S&P 500 Index is a free-float market-capitalization weighted index of 500 of the largest U.S. companies.
 The index is calculated on a total return basis with dividends reinvested.
-The MSCI EAFE® Index (net) is a free-float-adjusted market-capitalization weighted index that measures developed foreign market equity performance, excluding the U.S. and Canada.
+The MSCI EAFE Index (net) is a free-float-adjusted market-capitalization weighted index that measures developed foreign market equity performance, excluding the U.S. and Canada.
 The index is calculated on a total return basis with net dividends reinvested.
 The indexes are unmanaged, their returns do not reflect any fees, expenses, or sales charges, and they are not available for direct investment.